Florida's Whooping Cranes

 Project: Reintroduction of non-migratory whooping cranes to Florida

 This project was originally designed to introduce a flock of non-migratory whooping cranes to Florida.
 From 1993 to 2004, biologists released 289 captive-raised whooping cranes into central Florida.
 Due to problems with survival, reproduction, and other challenges, a decision was made to stop releasing cranes into the non-migratory flock.
-However, studies of the surviving members of this flock will continue in order to provide more knowledge about the challenges they are facing.
 For more information on the changes to this project view the news release on these changes.

 Project: Reintroduction of migratory whooping cranes to the eastern United States

 FWRI is also involved in a project to restore migratory whooping cranes to the eastern United States.
 Each autumn young captive-raised whooping cranes are released in Wisconsin to head south to warmer climates.
-For a time, 2001-2017, some cranes were taught the migration route by ultra-light aircraft from Wisconsin to Florida, while others were released in the company of older cranes that knew the migration route, 2005-present.
+For a time, 2001-2017, some cranes were taught the migration route by ultra-light aircraft flying from Wisconsin to Florida, while others were released in the company of older cranes that knew the migration route, 2005-present.
 Once these birds are taught the migration route from north to south, they will make the journey on their own.
 To learn more about the migratory project, visit https://savingcranes.org/whooping-crane-eastern-partnership-annual-reports/.